 1883 – ‘Standard Time’ in the United States went into effect at noon for the first time.
 Prior to this, towns across the US set their own times by observing the position of the sun.

 1902 – Brooklyn toymaker Morris Michtom named the teddy bear he invented after US President Teddy Roosevelt.
 He founded the Ideal Novelty and Toy Company in 1907.

 1913 – The first airplane in the U.S. to perform a loop-de-loop was piloted by Lincoln Beachey over North Island, San Diego, California

 November 18 Birthday (fictional) Mickey Mouse, Disney

-1928 - Walt Disney's Mickey Mouse first appeared in NY in Steamboat Willie.
+1928 – Walt Disney’s Mickey Mouse’s first wide appearance in NY in Steamboat Willie.
 It seems that every time this is brought up, someone points out that Walt Disney did the original voice, and he did!
 Happy Birthday, Mickey Mouse!

 1932 – Flowers & Trees received the first Academy Award for a cartoon.